By Sameer Hinduja and Justin W. Patchin

 (For a formatted .pdf version of this article for distribution, click on the image above [or click here]).

-1. Do not retaliate.
-Those who bully you online want you to react to them.
-The problem is that if you respond angrily, the aggressor may feed off of that response and continue (and even escalate the severity of) the cyberbullying.
+1. DO NOT RETALIATE.
+Those who cyberbully want you to react.
+The problem is that if you respond angrily, the one doing the bullying may feed off of that response and continue (and even escalate the severity of) the cyberbullying.
 Plus there could be consequences for your response.

-2. Record everything.
-Keep evidence of all content (pictures, texts, emails, tweets, status updates) that the cyberbully has sent or posted about you.
+2. RECORD EVERYTHING.
+Keep evidence of all content (pictures, texts, emails, tweets, status updates) that the person has sent or posted about you.
 If the cyberbullying is occurring on a blog or forum, take screenshots of the posts.
+You can even make screen recordings of Snapchat, Facebook, or Instagram Stories.
 The evidence will be useful to build a case against the person harassing you, and to work with authorities (such as law enforcement) when needed.

-3. Talk to your employer.
-Let your employer know if the cyberbully is a co-worker, or if the bullying is occurring on a work-related forum or blog.
-If the harassment prevent you from doing your job, your employer needs to know about it.
+3. TALK TO YOUR EMPLOYER.
+Let your employer know if the person harassing you is a co-worker, or if the bullying is occurring on a work-related forum or blog.
+If the harassment prevents you from doing your job, your employer needs to know about it.

-6. Consult with an attorney.
-If you feel like major damage has been done to your reputation due to an aggressor, contact a lawyer and see what your options are.
-You might be able to file a civil suit against the cyberbully depending on the nature of the case.
+6. CONSULT WITH AN ATTORNEY.
+If you feel like major damage has been done to your reputation due to cyberbullying, contact a lawyer and see what your options are.
+You might be able to file a civil suit against the aggressor depending on the nature of the case.
 Possible legal actions include intentional infliction of emotional distress, defamation of character, presentation in a false light, invasion of privacy, and harassment.

-8. Cut ties.
-Don’t befriend the cyberbully or try to get them to warm up to you.
-If you feel like you need to respond to the aggressor, do it respectfully.
-Do not try and rationalize or make friends with that person.
+8. CUT TIES.
+Don’t befriend those who are mean, or try to get them to warm up to you.
+If you feel like you need to respond to the person who is mistreating you, do it respectfully.
+Do not try and rationalize or make friends with anyone who is cruel towards others.

-9. Block the aggressor.
+9. BLOCK THE PERSON WHO IS BULLYING YOU.
 Block the cyberbullying at its source.
-If you are getting incessant emails from someone, use your email program options to prevent that person from contacting you.
-Use the options within social media sites or applications to do the same.
-Then, the aggressor won’t be able to see you, search for you, or contact you in any way.
-You can even go through your cell phone provider or telephone company and block a particular phone number that is calling you.
+If you are getting incessant annoying or hurtful emails from someone, use your email program options to prevent that person from contacting you.
+Use the options within social media sites or apps to do the same.
+Then, those who want to cause you harm won’t be able to see you, search for you, or contact you in any way.
+Also block through your phone’s Contact List features, or your cell phone provider or telephone company as necessary.

-10. Change your contact info.
-Change your e-mail, phone number, or online account completely.
+10. CHANGE YOUR CONTACT INFO.
+Change your email, phone number, or online account completely.
 This would be a last resort because it greatly inconveniences you, but it may be necessary to terminate the problem.

-Citation information: Hinduja, S. & Patchin, J. (2013).
+Citation information: Hinduja, S. & Patchin, J. W. (2018).
 Responding to Cyberbullying: Top Ten Tips for Adults Who Are Being Harassed Online.
 Cyberbullying Research Center.
 Retrieved [insert date], from https://cyberbullying.org/Responding-to-cyberbullying-top-ten-tips-for-adults.pdf

 Keywords: response, cyberbullying, adults, responding, tips